wwwx/notes/source/_posts/hello-my-listening-note.md

 33. You have to study hard to catch up with your class.
 34. The firm went under due to lack of capital.
 35. As more paper money came into use, the value fell.

+## 2023-02-11

+### Primary level

+11. I will nevel tell!
+12. Our children like dogs, but I perfer cats.
+13. Where will you have lunch today?
+14. Can I help?
+15. He's very angry with you.
+16. Please close the door quitely.
+17. I have a bad headache.
+18. This is the biggest cat that I've ever seen.
+19. I don't like cheese very much.
+20. The brake didn't work.
+21. I helped her wash dishes.
+22. I will accompany you.
+23. I play tennis.
+24. I like neither of them.
+25. Were you busy yesterday?
+26. He carried a bag full of apples.
+27. This song is very popular in Japan.
+28. English is easy to learn.
+29. He was right after all.
+30. I had hoped to save more maney.

+### Intermidate level

+36. I had never seen a windmill until I visited the Netherlands.
+37. I worked in a post office during the summer vocation.
+38. Do you have any idea who would do this?
+39. I had no choice but to accept the offer.
+40. English is a very important language in today's world.
+41. Is it right for a doctor to decide when someone should die?
+42. The ice on the lake is too thin to bear your weight.
+43. You needn't have taken an umbrella with you.
+44. I have too many things on my mind these days.
+45. I want to get a haircut before I go on the trip.
+46. You should look after the children from time to time.
+47. I don't feel like taking a walk this morning.
+48. Did you enjoy youself at the party last night?
+49. The senator was censured by the congressional ethics committee.
+50. After she had lunch, she got ready to go out.